evernym/react-native-white-label-app/docs/Build-iOS.md

 1. Add VCX library:

-    VCX Cocoapods library is necessary to be added to iOS Podfile too.
-For instructions how to download and link it with your iOS RN project, please follow instructions from native MobileSDK  documentation.
+    VCX Cocoapods library is necessary to be added to iOS Podfile.

-    In short:
-    * create vcx local folder on your machine
-    * download vcx `vcx.libvcxall_` library from [MobileSDK Releases](https://github.com/evernym/mobile-sdk/releases) section, extract and drag `vcx.framework` to vcx folder
-    * download and copy `vcx.podspec` file (from [MobileSDK](https://github.com/evernym/mobile-sdk/blob/master/vcx.podspec)) and copy to `iOS` folder inside your project directory
-    * update `vcx.podspec` as instructed in [MobileSDK documentation](https://github.com/evernym/mobile-sdk/blob/master/1.ProjectSetup.md#2-add-dependency-libraries)
-    * in `iOS/Podfile` add this line:
+    * Add the next source to the top of your Podfile:

       ```ruby
-          pod 'vcx', :path => 'path_to_extracted_vcx_folder/vcx.podspec'
+        ...
+        source 'git@gitlab.com:evernym/mobile/mobile-sdk.git'
       ```

-    * Run in terminal:

-        ```shell
-        yarn install
-        cd ios && pod install --repo-update
+    * Add VCX dependency into your Podfile inside target <ProjectName>:
+      ```ruby
+        pod 'vcx', 0.0.205
         ```
+    * Run `pod install`

 1. Configure App permissions by adding following lines to `ios/<project-name>/info.plist` file